ejjonny/lilt/README.md

 ### What's the point?

-lilt arose out of a desire for ELM compatible / reactive animations.
+lilt emerged from the need for ELM compatible / reactive animations.

-The animations modeled by this library don't require periodic mutation like a 'tick' function - all interim states of the animation are defined when 'transition' is called, & accessed with the current time.
+The animations modeled by this library don't require periodic mutation like a 'tick' function - all interim states of the animation are predefined when 'transition' is called, & then accessed while rendering based on the current time.

-This means lilt animations are fully independent of frame rate & only need to be computed if they are used while rendering.
+lilt animations are fully independent of frame rate or tick frequency & only need to be computed if they're used during rendering.

 ## [Examples](examples/)